Rualin/GoneCharAI/README.md

 # GoneCharAI
-## Repository for Artificial Шntelligence lab work
+## Repository for Artificial Intelligence lab work

 Lab works are in branches